Risk-Sensitive Agent Compositions: Risk Minimization Over Agent Graphs

 Observe that given a distribution over the inputs \(\dist(X)\), the agent \(f\) induces distributions \(\dist_f(T)\) and \(\dist_f(Y)\) over the set of traces and outputs respectively.
 We can sample \(t \sim \dist_f(T)\) or \(y \sim \dist_f(Y)\) by first sampling \(x \sim \dist(X)\), then sampling \((t, y) \sim f(x)\), and dropping one of the two components.
 Evaluating the loss on the distribution of traces gives us a distribution over the losses the agent incurs.
-Since we are concerned with providing worst-case guarantees, we focus on analyzing tail behaviors of the loss distribution.
-In particular, the quantity we are interested in optimizing is the \textit{value-at-risk} at level \(\alpha \in (0, 1)\), denoted \(\var_\alpha\). \(\var_\alpha\) is a risk measure of the loss distribution that corresponds to the \((1-\alpha)\)-quantile of the distribution.
+Since we are concerned with risk minimization, we focus on analyzing tail behaviors of the loss distribution.
+In particular, we are interested in optimizing the following risk measures: the \textit{value-at-risk} at level \(\alpha \in (0, 1)\), denoted \(\var_\alpha\) and the \textit{conditional value-at-risk}, denoted \(\cvar_\alpha\). \(\var_\alpha\) corresponds to the \((1-\alpha)\)-quantile of the distribution.
 In other words, a \((1-\alpha)\) fraction of the traces will have a loss smaller than the \(\var_\alpha\).
 To formally define it, let \(Z_f \sim \dist_f(T)\) be a random variable over the traces of the agent \(f\).
 Then we can express

+On the other hand, \(\cvar_\alpha\), a coherent risk measure~\cite{artzner:crm}, is more sensitive to the tail loss distribution and is defined as the expected tail loss:

 We now shift our attention to compositions of agents.
 Agents can be composed sequentially to complete long-horizon objectives.
 A composition of agents sequentially transforms inputs in which the output of one agent becomes the input for the next agent.
 Given a long-horizon objective, we model all feasible agent compositions that achieve the objective as a directed acyclic graph called an \textit{agent graph}.